kyma-project/telemetry-manager/docs/user/04-metrics.md

 Observability is all about exposing the internals of components in a distributed application and making that internal analyzable at a central place.
 While application logs and traces are usually request oriented, metrics are aggregated statistics exposed by a component to reflect the internal state.
 Typical statistics like the amount of processed requests, or the amount registered users can be very useful to introspect the current state and also the health of a component.
 Also, it allows to define proactive and reactive alerts in case of metrics are about to reach thresholds soon or in case they already passed thresholds.

 The goal of the Telemetry Module is to support you in collecting all relevant metrics of workload in a Kyma cluster and ship them to a backend for further analysis.
 Hereby, relevant Kyma modules like Istio or Serverless will contribute instantly and typical enrichment of the data is happening.
+Multiple [vendors for OTLP-based backends](https://opentelemetry.io/ecosystem/vendors/) are available.

 ## Prerequisites